Genetic Engineering

 A Look to the Future

-The potential for gene editing to rectify genetic abnormalities in patients’ cells and effectively cure genetic disorders is an attractive prospect that could be within grasp in the not-so-distant future.
+The potential for genome editing to rectify genetic abnormalities in patients’ cells and effectively cure genetic diseases is an attractive prospect that could be within grasp in the not-so-distant future.
 Realizing this possibility, however, will rely on the effective development and manufacturing of new therapies at scale, likely giving rise to unique challenges.
 Navigating the difficulties ahead and making gene editing a reality for patients will necessitate manufacturers with proven expertise in areas like viral vector production and analytics.

 To find out more about how Andelyn Biosciences can help with your next viral vector project, contact us today.